 Denis O'Hare and Lisa Peterson are founding members of Homer's Coat - a creative collective that explores foundational literature.
 An actor and a director respectively, they both develop, write and edit the pieces they make together.
 The creative process differs according to subject matter but the lens through which they view the theatrical medium makes for unique, energetic, imaginative performative experiences.
 Together they created the stage piece, An Iliad over a period of 5 years, utilizing video, video transcriptions, improvisation, original music, and diligent research.

-DENIS O'HARE has appeared numerous times on Broadway in such pieces as Inherit The Wind, Sweet Charity (Drama Desk Award), Assassins (Tony Nom.), Take Me Out (Tony, Drama Desk awards), Major Barbara and Cabaret.
-He has also worked extensively Off-Broadway at the New York Theatre Workshop in The Devils and Vienna Lusthaus, at the New York Shakespeare Festival in Into The Woods, Helen, Take Me Out (Obie, Lucille Lortel Awards), and other theatres.
-A prolific film and T.V. actor, Denis had appeared regularly in True Blood, This is Us, American Horror Story, The Good Wife and many more.
-Film work includes Dallas Buyer’s Club, C.O.G., The Eagle, Changeling, Milk, Michael Clayton, A Mighty Heart, Duplicity, The Proposal, Charlie Wilson's War, and Garden State, among others.
+DENIS O'HARE is a prolific actor of stage and screen.
+Broadway: Inherit The Wind, Sweet Charity (Drama Desk Award), Assassins (Tony Nom.), Take Me Out (Tony, Drama Desk awards), Major Barbara and Cabaret.
+Off-Broadway:The Devils and Vienna Lusthaus (NYTW)Into The Woods (NY Shakespeare Festival), Helen, Take Me Out (Obie, Lucille Lortel Awards), and other theatres.
+Television:True Blood, This is Us, American Horror Story, The Good Wife and many more.
+Film:Dallas Buyer’s Club, C.O.G., The Eagle, Changeling, Milk, Michael Clayton, A Mighty Heart, Duplicity, The Proposal, Charlie Wilson's War, and Garden State, among others.

 www.homerscoat.com